cquxyw/AGV_by_PPO/README.md

 - [Navigation based on RL(PPO)](#navigation-based-on-RL(PPO))

 ## Description
-- Simulated in Gazebo.
+- Create a simulation environment.
-- Robot's name is scout.
+- Detect obstacles by LIDAR and locate ego position by GPS.
-- Scout is trained to find destination by itself.
+- Train the robot to find destination by itself.

 ## Setup